quicwg/base-drafts/draft-ietf-quic-tls.md

 {{protection-keys}}.
 The header protection key is not updated.

-The endpoint clears the Key Update Permitted bit, and toggles the value of the low Key Phase bit, and uses the updated key and IV to protect all subsequent packets.
+The endpoint clears the Key Update Permitted bit, and toggles the value of the Key Phase bit, and uses the updated key and IV to protect all subsequent packets.

 An endpoint MUST NOT initiate more than one key update at a time.
-A subsequent key update can only be performed after the endpoint has successfully processed a packet with a matching Key Phase and the Key Update Permitted bit set.
+A subsequent key update can only be performed after the endpoint has successfully processed a packet with a matching key phase and the Key Update Permitted bit set.
 Together, these indicate that the key update was received and acted on.

-Once an endpoint has received and successfully processed packets with the same Key Phase value, this indicates that the peer has also updated keys.
+Once an endpoint has received and successfully processed packets with the same key phase, this indicates that the peer has also updated keys.
 The endpoint can then set the Key Update Permitted bit to 1 on packets it subsequently sends.
-An endpoint MUST NOT set Key Update Permitted to 1 on packets it sends unless it has successfully processed packets with a matching Key Phase.
+An endpoint MUST NOT set Key Update Permitted to 1 on packets it sends unless it has successfully processed packets with a matching key phase.
 An endpoint MAY defer setting Key Update Permitted to 1 until it has discarded old keys, see {{key-update-old-keys}}.

 Using Key Update Permitted in this manner guarantees at least one round trip